 Advantages of Gelatin Pet Food

 People tend to dislike food ingredients that do not serve a nutritional purpose.
 But gelatin is a nutritious binder that has proven health benefits for both humans and our pets.
-When used as a pet food additive, pet food gelatin reduces the overall cost to produce the pet food while still maintaining the quality.
+When used as a pet food additive in canine, horse, and other animal food products, pet food gelatin reduces the overall cost to produce the pet food while still maintaining the quality.

 Benefits of Gelatin in Pet Food